ikmalrashidin/laravel-crud/README.md

 - Edit existing tasks
 - Mark tasks as completed
 - Delete tasks
-- Responsive UI (Bootstrap/Tailwind)
-- Validation and error handling

 ## 🚀 Tech Stack

 - PHP (Laravel Framework)
 - MySQL / SQLite
 - Blade Templating Engine
-- Bootstrap / Tailwind CSS (select one based on your UI)
-- Laravel Breeze (optional for auth)

-## 🖼️ Demo

-> You can host your app and share a demo link here.